-Star Trek: Enterprise ran for 4 seasons with 98 total episodes.
+Star Trek: Enterprise ran for four seasons with 98 total episodes.
 The show itself achieved mixed reception from both fans and critics alike but overall, it was watchable fare.
-If there was a breakout star from Enterprise, it was Jolene Blalock.
+Plenty has come from the series, but there if there was a breakout star from Enterprise, it was Jolene Blalock.

 Since marrying Rapino, Jolene Blalock has become a mother.
 She now has three children with her husband Michael.